UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/steering.rst

    Set a game object axis that always faces the Target Object.
 Axis
    The game object axis that always faces the Target Object.
-   Options are: Positive (X, Y, Z) and Negative (-X, -Y, -Z).
+   Options are: Positive (``X``, ``Y``, ``Z``) and Negative (``-X``, ``-Y``, ``-Z``).
 Axis N
    Use the Normal of the Navigation Mesh to align the up vector of the game object.

-.. rubric:: Self Terminated
+Self Terminated

-Disabled
+   If disabled:
       Stops moving toward the Target Object once it reaches the maximum distance to approach the Target Object.
       Will follow the Target Object if it moves further away than the maximum distance.
-Enabled
+   If enabled:
       Stops moving toward the Target Object once it reaches the maximum distance to approach the Target Object.
       Will not follow even if the Target Object moves further away than the maximum distance.
+Lock ``Z`` velocity
+   Avoid object movement in ``Z`` axis while seeking a target.
 Visualize
    This checkbox let the user specify whether to show or not the debug informations of the actuator.
-   It is also necessary to enable Debug Properties in the Display menu of the *Render* tab.
+It only available for *Path following* behaviour.
+Update period
+   Set the period to update path detection.
+It only available for *Path following* behaviour.

 Example